Welcome to Pre-trained NNE#

 : : : :

-Below show the dimensions of each variable.
-Outside this example, if your data do not feature advertising or consumer attributes, you can let Xa
+More generally, if your data do not feature advertising or consumer attributes, you can simply let Xa

 or Xc